Derek Tran: 2024

 21 days after the election, Tran held a lead over Steel by 581 votes and had declared victory to LAist.
 The next day, when the lead had grown by 32 votes, Steel conceded the district's seat to Tran, and the Associated Press called the race for Tran.
 Altogether, Tran defeated Steel in the general election by just 653 votes out of the nearly 316,000 cast, making the race one of the closest in the 2024 election cycle.

+2026

+Proposition 50, a mid-decade redistricting measure approved by California voters in November 2025, redrew the state's congressional map for the 2026 elections.
+The reconfigured 45th district leaned slightly more Democratic, with 2% more Democratic voters and 3% less Republican ones.

+On June 2, 2026, Tran successfully advanced to the general election after winning 53.8% of the vote in the "top-two" primary.
+The second-place finisher, Republican Chuong Vo, a former mayor and city councilmember of Cerritos, advanced to face Tran in the November 3 general election.
+The Democratic Congressional Campaign Committee placed Tran on its Frontline program for incumbents facing close reelection campaigns, and the National Republican Congressional Committee is targeting the seat.
+By late August 2026, forecasters began to move the contest as leaning towards Tran.